OpenWaterFoundation/owf-app-geoprocessor-python/doc-dev-mkdocs-project/docs/dev-tasks/creating-installer.md

 7. Test the installer.
 Download the Windows installer from the [GeoProcessor Downloads](http://software.openwaterfoundation.org/geoprocessor/) page.
 	1. Then run the `Scripts\gp.bat` or `Scripts\gpui.bat` batch file.
+	Again, this does not currently use the virtual environment packaged in the zip file but will in the future.